ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 :::::::::

 ## Significant Figures in Unit Conversions
-When you are converting between units, the conversions are treated as exact and don&rsquo;t affect the number of sig figs in your result.
+When you are converting between units, the conversions are treated as exact and don't affect the number of sig figs in your result.

 :::Question